DougHennig/FoxGet/README.md

 If there's a newer version of the package available, the Update button is enabled.
 Clicking it uninstalls the package then installs the new version.

+## Dependencies
+Some projects depend on other projects.
+For example, [ErrorHandler](https://github.com/DougHennig/ErrorHandler) uses [SFMail](https://github.com/DougHennig/SFMail).
+FoxGetPackages.dbf, which contains information about each package, has a Dependent column containing the names of other packages a package is dependent on.
+When you install a package, all dependencies are also installed (any that are already installed are reinstalled).
+When you uninstall a package, you are asked if you want to uninstall dependencies as well.

+Note that dependencies go in their own package folders, so you'll likely need to set a path to those folders if you run the application in the VFP IDE.

+## How is FoxGet different from Thor Check for Updates

+[Thor](https://github.com/VFPX/Thor) has a Check for Updates (CFU) feature that can install and update projects.
+While this works very well for "tools", projects that are used within the VFP IDE like GoFish, it is less suitable for installing "components", projects that add features to your applications:

+- Thor installs projects in a subdirectory of its own folder rather than under your application, making source code control and pathing trickier.
+- Thor doesn't list all projects, only those the project manager has configured to work with Thor CFU.
+FoxGet doesn't list all projects either, but projects can be expanded without updating the repository of the project.

 ## Creating an installer
-If you interested in writing your own installer, check out the various installer PRGs to see how little code there is, as FoxGet.prg takes care of most of the tasks.
+If you interested in writing your own installer, check out the various installer PRGs in the Installers folder to see how little code there is, as FoxGet.prg takes care of most of the tasks.
 For some of them (e.g. CSVProcessor and DynamicForm), it's just specifying what files to download and which to add to the project.
 Others (e.g. ParallelFox and XLSXWorkbook) have more work to do, such as unzipping the download and copy some or all of the files to the package folder.

 Here's a simple installer.
 It just downloads a single file and adds it to the project.